Hengle/blender-ue1export/FORMAT.md

   * Flags:
     * 0x08: weapon triangle (see notes)
     * 0x10: unlit (draws fullbright)
-    * 0x20: curvy (unknown original use, in Unreal v227 uses facet normal rather than smoothed vertex normals, this is used for example in the Wooden Box and Steel Box meshes)
+    * 0x20: curvy (originally would tessellate faces, no longer had any effect since Unreal v216.
+In Unreal v227 the flag was repurposed to "flat face", i.e. use facet normal rather than smoothed vertex normals, this is used for example in the Wooden Box and Steel Box meshes)
     * 0x40: environment map (pseudo-cubemap shiny surface)
     * 0x80: no smooth (texture is not interpolated in this poly)
-* Poly Color (uint8_t): Unused
+* Poly Color (uint8_t): Unused (no idea if it ever got used)
 * UV Coords (uint8_t[3][2]): Texture coords for each vertex in 0,255 range
 * Texture Number (uint8_t): Material index, UE1 supports 0-8 range
-* Flags (uint8_t): Unused, redundant
+* Flags (uint8_t): Unused (kinda redundant when the type already has flags, but who knows, maybe someone uses these for additional flags)

 Notes about "Weapon Triangle" flag: